subtopic 2.2: Energy and biomass in ecosystems

 - Ecological Effects:

-- Biodiversity Loss: The combined effects of chemical toxicity and physical harm from microplastics can reduce biodiversity and disrupt ecosystem stability and function.
+- Biodiversity Loss: The combined effects of toxicity and physical harm can reduce biodiversity, destabilizing ecosystems and disrupting natural functions.

 - Human Health Concerns:

-- Seafood Contamination: Humans who consume seafood are at risk of ingesting microplastics and associated pollutants.
-This can lead to potential health issues, including chemical exposure and digestive problems.
+- Seafood Contamination: Humans consuming seafood may ingest microplastics and pollutants, with potential health risks, including chemical exposure and digestive issues.

-- Long-Term Impacts: The long-term health effects of microplastic and pollutant ingestion in humans are still being studied, but concerns include potential links to cancer, endocrine disruption, and other chronic health conditions.
+- Long-Term Impacts: Long-term health effects are still under study, but concerns include links to cancer, endocrine disruption, and other chronic conditions.

 Mitigation and Management